-Episode 7, Part 1: Mold, lead, lawsuits and the troubles with military housing
+Episode 7: Mold, lead, lawsuits and the troubles with military housing

 Mold.
 Lead in the water.
 The collection of complications and obstacles in seeking resolutions.
 The problems in military housing hit home for far too many service members and their families.

 In this week's episode of Military Matters, co-host Jack Murphy speaks with Rachel Christian, who became an advocate after her own military housing nightmare, and Rob Metro, a lawyer who represents a number of families who are litigating for damages against the private companies that manage the housing.

 Christian, who lived at Fort Polk from 2015-2017, tells a story about how she put a bowl of fruit on her counter one day.

 "Within 12 hours, this bowl of fruit was just covered in mold as if it had been sitting out for months," she said.
 "It turns out that the vent in my kitchen, which is where a majority of my leak was coming from, was absolutely covered and deteriorated with mold. ...
 I actually cut around the paint and opened the air vent to see inside.
 And it was horrific."

 With her children sick and no relief in sight from management, Christian had to move.